-After the 150-day period, the build expires and is removed from both the App Distribution dashboard and the Firebase App Distribution web clip.
-If your tester has installed the build, the local version of your app will continue to run.
+After the app reaches or exceeds the 150-day expiration limit or the 1,000 app release limit, the release is removed from the App Distribution dashboard and the App Distribution tester web app.
+If your tester has installed the release, the local version of the app continues to run.

-Before the build expires, download the IPA and then delete the build from the App Distribution dashboard.
-Then, re-upload the IPA to Firebase App Distribution (as a new build).
+- Before the app release expires or exceeds the release limit, download the IPA and delete the release from the App Distribution dashboard.
+Then, re-upload the IPA as a new build to App Distribution.

-Download the build and upload it to Cloud Storage for Firebase for long-term archiving.
+- Download the release and upload it to Cloud Storage for long-term archiving.

 What is the Firebase profile?